Skip to main content

 The getThreadsByResourceId() method has been renamed to listThreadsByResourceId().
 This change aligns with the convention that list* methods return collections.

-To migrate, rename the method call and update pagination parameters.
+To migrate, use the memory store and rename the method call with pagination parameters.

 - const threads = await storage.getThreadsByResourceId({